“Teach us to number our days, that we may gain a heart of wisdom.”

 Psalm 90:12

 This verse was a part of Moses’ prayer when he was leading the Israelites in the desert of Sinai.
-When days turned into months, months turned into years, and everything looked the same; all sand and dryness.
-How do we count our days when nothing seems to change?
-The answer lays in God, look at Him and His glory.
-God was working His miracles, He was there with His cloud and fire.
+When days turned into months, months turned to years, and everything looked the same; all sand and dry ground.
+How could we count our days when nothing seemed changing?
+But if they stopped for a while, looked at the LORD and His glory.
+He was working His miracles, for He was there in the cloud and fire.

 Worshipping God was one of His grand design in creation.
-God wants us to count the time and days, remember Him, and worship His name.
+God wants us to count the time and days, remember His works, and worship His name.
 As we are reading in the account of creation, in Genesis 1:14-15 it says,

 "And God said, 'Let there be lights in the vault of the sky to separate the day from the night, and let them serve as signs to mark sacred times, and days and years, and let them be lights in the vault of the sky to give light on the earth.'
 And it was so."